deepansha16/Local-Guide-App/README.md

 # local-guide-app
-Architectural modelling of the Local Guide mobile application
+Architectural modeling of the Local Guide mobile application

 To run the file, firstly install the following: